d2l-ai/d2l-en/chapter_introduction/index.md

 extend and improve their own architecture while trying to solve general tasks.

-A much more pressing concern is how artificial intelligence is being used in our daily lives.
+A much more pressing concern is how AI is being used in our daily lives.
 It is likely that many menial tasks fulfilled by truck drivers and shop assistants can and will be automated.
 Farm robots will likely reduce the cost for organic farming